Contract Audit

 1. Compliance audit

 Assesses whether all parties adhere to the terms, conditions, and regulatory requirements within a contract.
 This includes reviewing contract compliance with legal standards, industry regulations, and internal policies.
+For example, a compliance audit might check whether contracts include required clauses or comply with data privacy regulations.

 2. Financial audit